SteveMaddison/cabrio/sample_video_broken/README.txt

 This version works only with libavcodec53

-'avcodec_decode_audio3’ is deprecated, need review !
+But 'avcodec_decode_audio3’ still deprecated, need review !

+Some videos still broken

+Here sample good and sample bad

 diff /tmp/good /tmp/bad
 2c2